Should You Disclose Your Medical Records To The Insurer?

 With few exceptions, medical reports and records must be shared between the insurance company and the employee or the employee’s attorney.
 Special limitations only prevent open disclosure in very limited circumstances.

 Will Third Parties Receive Your Records?

-If there is a dispute as to what records and reports may be disclosed, the dispute may be resolved by a judge of the Workers’ Compensation Appeals Board and in some cases, the judge may review the documents privately before making a decision.
+If there is a dispute as to what records and reports may be disclosed, it may be resolved by a judge of the Workers’ Compensation Appeals Board, and, in some cases, the judge may review the documents privately before making a decision.
 This is, however, a relatively rare occurrence.

 One exception to the full, open disclosure provision is with regard to your employer.
-Generally, your employer does not have access to the medical information except insofar as limited information may be required to allow a designated individual to assess whether there may be modified or alternate work available for you that you would be able to perform.
+Generally, your employer does not have access to the medical information except when limited information may be required to allow a designated individual to assess it to determine whether there may be modified or alternate work available for you that you would be able to perform.

-As your attorney, it is our job to protect your rights and interests.
-At Law Office of Howard J. Stevens, APC, you can expect that we will only encourage you to provide the information that is necessary for you to receive full care for your work-related injury or illness.
+As your attorney, it is my job to protect your rights and interests.
+At the Law Office of Howard J. Stevens, APC, you can expect that I will only encourage you to provide the information that is necessary for you to receive full care for your work-related injury or illness.